Brandbu Municipality

 Brandbu is a former municipality in the old Oppland county, Norway.
 The 481.7 km2 municipality existed from 1897 until its dissolution in 1962.
 The area is now part of Gran Municipality in the traditional district of Hadeland.
 The administrative centre was the village of Brandbu.
-The municipality included land on both sides of the large lake Randsfjorden, although most of the municipal residents lived on the east side of the lake.

-History
+Prior to its dissolution in 1962, the 481.7 km2 municipality was the 205th largest by area out of the 731 municipalities in Norway.
+Brandbu Municipality was the 113th most populous municipality in Norway with a population of about 6,480.
+The municipality's population density was 13.5 PD/km2 and its population had decreased by 1.2% over the previous 10-year period.

+General information

 The municipality of Brandbu was established on 1 January 1897 when the old Gran Municipality was divided.
 The northern part (population: 4,719) became Brandbu Municipality and the southern part (population: 3,897) remained as Gran Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the municipality of Brandbu (population: 6,477) was merged with most of the municipality of Gran (population: 5,249) to form the new Gran Municipality.
-Two years later, on 1 January 1964, a small part of the old municipality of Brandbu (population: 12) located along the south shore of the lake Einavatnet was transferred from Gran to Vestre Toten Municipality.
+On 1 January 1962, Brandbu Municipality (population: 6,477) was merged with most of Gran Municipality (population: 5,249) to form a new, larger Gran Municipality.
+Two years later, on 1 January 1964, a small part of the old Brandbu (population: 12) located along the south shore of the lake Einavatnet was transferred from Gran Municipality to Vestre Toten Municipality.